SubhoBoy/Discord-Selfbot/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FFDATZ8NFFV6Y) [<img src="https://img.shields.io/github/license/appu1232/Discord-Selfbot.svg?style=flat-square">](https://github.com/appu1232/Discord-Selfbot/blob/master/LICENSE) [![Build Status](https://travis-ci.org/appu1232/Discord-Selfbot.svg?branch=master)](https://travis-ci.org/appu1232/Discord-Selfbot)

+### I, [SubhoBoy](https://github.com/SubhoBoy) have forked this repository with the aim of maintaining it after the original creator decided to abandon it.
+All credit for the original code goes to [appu1232](https://github.com/appu1232).

 ### This bot is no longer being developed.
 Any breaking changes will not be fixed.
 Discord has become more strict about selfbot use and will ban without warning, as such, I have abandoned this project.

 ### [**Install guide + list of all commands.**](https://github.com/appu1232/Discord-Selfbot/wiki)